Dark Chocolate Truffle Macarons

 - Bake macarons at 300F on the middle rack for 12-14 minutes, until the tops, are firm to the touch.

-- Allow the macarons to cool completely.
-If they do not come off easily, slide a thin knife right under the shell to help them come off.
+Allow the macarons to cool completely.
+If they do not come off easily, slide a thin knife right under the shell to help them come off and bake the next batch just a minute or so longer so that the bottoms peel off easier off the parchment or silicone.

 - Repeat with the second baking pan of piped macaron shells.